umbraco/UmbracoDocs/Documentation/Products/UmbracoCourier/Architecture/Configuration.md

 ##Path settings
 ###Root folder
 The root folder containing all Couriers data.
-This folder needs changed, if Courier runs outside of the standard umbraco webcontext.
+This folder needs changed, if Courier runs outside of the standard Umbraco webcontext.

 	<paths>
 	    <root>~/path/to/courier</root>